Wire-Network/wire-docs/docs/api-reference/tooling/clio/usage/how-to-guides/how-to-get-block-information.md

 :::

 * Understand what a [block](https://developers.eos.io/welcome/v2.1/glossary/index/#block) is and its role in the blockchain.
-* Understand the [block lifecycle](https://developers.eos.io/welcome/v2.1/protocol-guides/consensus_protocol/#5-block-lifecycle) in the SYSIO consensus protocol.
+* Understand the [block lifecycle](https://developers.eos.io/welcome/v2.1/protocol-guides/consensus_protocol/#5-block-lifecycle) in the Wire's consensus protocol.

 ## Steps